fmenegossi/express-tic-tac-toe/README.md

-# Express Games API
+# Express Tic-Tac-Toe API
+##### The front-end application can be found [here](https://github.com/fmenegossi/react-tic-tac-toe "here")

-RESTful Express API for Games on top of MongoDB.
+RESTful Express API for Tic-Tac-Toe on top of MongoDB.

 ## Authentication